 Communities often charge a one-time entrance fee.
 It’s an upfront sum to help cover community operating expenses and prepay some of the fees that come with offering access to continuing care for life.
 It also ensures priority access to all levels of health care, in case you ever need such care.
 At Casa, your entrance fee is based on the size of residence you choose and the number of occupants (you, or you and one additional occupant).

-Monthly fees for residents include use of all community amenities as well as personal services such as meals, flat linen service, housekeeping, all utilities except cable tv.
+Monthly fees for residents include use of all community amenities as well as personal services such as meals, flat linen service, housekeeping, all utilities, cable and internet.

-Residents pay for their own telephone service, internet service, medications, therapies, outside medical bills and personal expenses.
+Residents pay for their own telephone service, medications, therapies, outside medical bills and personal expenses.

 Of course.
 Each resident is designated an uncovered space at no charge.
 Apartment residents may rent a garage space for a modest monthly fee.
 We also have scheduled transportation for when you don’t want to drive.